 “We will start the war from right here,” he announced.

 The first wave of infantry, split into twenty 32-man assault teams from the 1st and 2nd Battalions of the 8th Infantry Regiment, was already on the beach as of 6.30 am, trading fire with German forces across the breach.

 One GI, Private Harper Coleman of H Company, 2nd Battalion remembered: “Before we reached the shore something came through the side of our craft and tore out a hole in one side and out the other, tore a good piece out of my backpack.
 The history books say we landed some distance to the left than we were supposed and that this was one of the easier landings.
 I don’t know of this was good or bad.
 It did not seem good at the time.
 We went into the water somewhat more than waist deep and a good distance from dry land.
 When we came on shore, we had a greeter, how he got there I do not know other than he was in one of the first landing craft.
 But Brigadier-General Theodore Roosevelt was standing waving his cane and giving out instructions as only he could.
 If we were afraid of the enemy, we more afraid of him and could not stop on the beach had we wanted to.”

 Another GI on the beach was Sergeant Jerome D Salinger (later famous as J D) who had come in with the Divisional Intelligence Corps Detachment in the second wave at 6.45 am.
 Salinger and the others in his unit found themselves under the comparative higher fire that the initial troops at had faced.

 As he had waded through the water, Salinger spared a thought for pages of a story he had written stuffed into his rucksack.
-These pages would later go into The Catcher in the Rye.
+These pages would later go into his magnum opus, The Catcher in the Rye.